0

 • What seeds should I avoid if choosing to winter sow?

-We recommend not winter sowing anything in the cucumber or squash family.
+We do not recommend winter sowing anything in the cucumber or squash family.
 They tend to not germinate well this way and they don’t like their roots disturbed, so they’re best started indoors.

 • The idea is a seed will get a head start?